 Gardens are always under attack by a variety pests, critters and diseases including aphids, Japanese beetles, deer, and a variety of fungal diseases.
 It’s never a dull day in the garden.

-But with effective measures, we can naturally and safely deal with gardens pests.
+But with effective measures, we can naturally and safely deal with garden pests.
+This includes Japanese beetles!

 Every year, like clockwork, July brings the dreaded Japanese beetle to my garden.
 Droves of them.